EvgeniiTitov/ml-pool/README.md

 ### TODO:

-- Result dict needs to be cleaned if the caller never consume the result (TTL for the result?)
+- Result dict needs to be cleaned if the caller never consumes the result (TTL for the result?)

+- Ability to provide multiple objects (models to load).
+Like a KV with model name and a callable to load it.

+- When scheduling model scoring, provide the function for scoring (instead of passing it in the constructor), args and the loaded model to use (as the first parameter)

 - Release as a package